Amapá: Indigenous population

-The Amerindians tribes in Amapá are located in the north near the Oiapoque River, and in the east in the Wayampi Indigenous Territory.
+The Amerindian tribes in Amapá are located in the north near the Oiapoque River, and in the east in the Wayampi Indigenous Territory.
 All the indigenous territories in Amapá have been demarcated.
-The tribes living in Amapá are the Galibi do Oiapoque, the Karipuna do Amapá, the Palikur, the Wayampi and the Galibi Marwono.
+The tribes living in Amapá are the Galibi do Oiapoque, the Karipuna do Amapá, the Palikur, the Wayampi and the Galibi Marworno.

 The region around the Amazon River used to support a large population of Amerindians during the pre-Columbian era.
 The policy of the Portuguese monarchy was to engage in war in order to clear them from the land.
 The Cabanagem Revolt in the 1830s, resulted in the final dispersal of the Amerindians along the Amazon.

 Education

 Portuguese is the official national language, and thus the primary language taught in schools.
 French is the second language taught in every school due to the proximity of French Guiana.
 A Creole language called Lanc-Patuá is spoken among some of the people.